getyoti/web-fcm-demo/README.md

 This project needs to have a configuration file in order to work.
 We only need to pass the configuration values as environment variables.
 We can follow this approach using a `.env.local` file:

-Create a `.env.local` file in the root:
+Rename `.env.example` to `.env.local` and fill in the configuration values:

 ```bash
 PEM_FILE_PATH=